-HERITAGE IMPACT 6.2.
+6.2.
+HERITAGE IMPACT

-The subject site is a heritage item listed on the NSW State Heritage Register as 'Pyrmont and Glebe Railway Tunnels' (SHR no. 01225), as shown in Figure 19 below.
-The site is also surrounded by other listed heritage items including:
+The site is a heritage item listed on NSW State Heritage Register as 'Pyrmont and Glebe Railway Tunnels' (SHR no. 01225), as shown in Figure 19.
+The site is surrounded by other listed heritage items including: